Launching NASA’s search for life

 Brand Design

-My mission was to make the Europa Clipper brand beautiful, cohesive, and usable.
-I championed new typefaces, design guidelines, and a mission-specific color palette, expanding the visual identity’s functional applications and securing buy-in from critical stakeholders.
+My objective was to make the Europa Clipper brand beautiful, cohesive, and usable.
+I championed new typefaces, design guidelines, and a color palette that grounds visual presence in science foundations.
+This effort secured buy-in from critical stakeholders and enabled the design system to scale with coherence, expanding the visual identity’s functional applications.

 3 of 8